restorer/zame-haxe-particles/README.md

 ## Dropped things

 GL renderer was dropped in this version, because OpenFl 8.x doesn't support `OpenGLView` anymore.
 There is `OpenGLRenderer`, but it is a special thing, not related to standard display list.
+Currently I'm trying to recreate this functionality.

 Importer for luxeengine is dropped also, because Haxe version of luxeengine is not supported anymore.